The learning in service-learning begins with your active engagement in each of the following steps of the placement process.

 The purpose of this meeting is to introduce you to representatives from all of our partner agencies and deepen your understanding of the work they do.
 You will attend presentations by the three placements which most interest you.
 After each presentation, you will have an opportunity to ask questions of representatives from the agencies.

 Discernment: August 10th-

 The discernment process offers you a period to consider the options for your participation with a community partner.
 In this process, we discuss your interests and goals, along with practical matters (like transportation, school schedules, other pertinent details) to identify an agency and partnership that will fit.
 During this period, you'll have an opportunity to speak with En/Route alumni, Engaged Scholar-Activists, faculty, and En/Route staff.

 Please sign up for a meeting to discuss your service plans with your in-class ESA after the Town Hall on Zoom on Monday, August 10th.
 If you are In Dr. Adkins class your ESA is Sammie.
 If you are in Dr. Taylor's class, your ESA is Cecilia

 As you complete the discernment process, you will send a formal letter of interest to the supervisor of the agency you think would be the best fit.
 These letters should be sent to appropriate contacts at your community partner between September 5th and September 13th.

-Once your letter of interest is received by the representative at your community partner and you've been selected for work at the agency, you will begin your service work during the week of September 16.
+Begin Service: Once your letter of interest is received by the representative at your community partner and you've been selected for work at the agency, you will begin your service work during the week TBD.
 You will work to complete a Learning-Work Agreement with your direct supervisor at the community partner.